Miguel Sano ejected for throwing punch during melee between Tigers and Twins

 Sano immediately pointed at Boyd, then threw what umpire Mike Everitt deemed to be a punch at catcher James McCann as he attempted to get between the heated combatants.

 Within moments, both benches emptied onto the field.
 Fortunately, the situation was calmed down without any further incident.
-Still, Sano could have to answer for his punch or perhaps more aptply described forearm shiver, which will likely be viewed as an aggressive action that led to tensions escalating.
+Still, Sano could have to answer for his punch, or perhaps what would more aptly be described as a forearm shiver, which will likely be viewed as an aggressive action that led to tensions escalating.

 Sano pointed to Boyd after the pitch, but it was Sano shoving James McCann after he tried to get in between them that set things off.